Quick Answer

 What works at a few hundred transactions can crack at thousands.
 Manual checks and spreadsheet-led reviews get slower, less reliable, and harder to defend, especially when reconciliation has to tie internal records to external statements for a reliable close.
-A quick reality check: take one completed payout and see if you can trace it from request to final status without rebuilding the story across teams.
+A quick reality check: take one completed payout and see whether you can trace it from request to final status without rebuilding the story across teams.

 Success here is operational and evidence-based, not wording-based.
 You are aiming for reviewer-ready artifacts that stand on their own, cleaner record history, and stronger exception follow-through during close review.
 At minimum, key payout events should show who approved, when status changed, what exception occurred, and what evidence supports the final outcome.